 If the print has sold out at the publishers and is a highly sought after print, it's likely the print will sell for a higher price than it was originally bought for, as there is demand for the print.

 There is no guarantee that the value of a print will increase.
 We would always advise that you buy a piece of art because you love the art and you want to admire it on your wall every day, and not as an investment.

 Before you buy...

 If you are considering buying a secondary market print look for authenticity and provenance.
 If you are buying a Jack Vettriano Limited Edition Print or Artist's Proof we would always recommend buying from a Jack Vettriano Authorised Retailer.
 If you are buying from a private collector or from ebay then we suggest following our steps to check before you buy, to help make sure you are getting an authentic Jack Vettriano print.

 Do you have any questions about the secondary market?
 Let us know in the comments below.
-Or why not browse our selection of Jack Vettriano primary and secondary market prints?
+Or why not browse our selection of Jack Vettriano primary and secondary market Limited Edition Prints?